 Optional Post-Tour: 3 night/4 day Osa Peninsula and Corcovado National Park

 For those with more time, we have arranged an optional group post-tour with local guides to what National Geographic has termed “the most biologically intense place on earth”, the Parque Nacional Corcovado.
 The last great tract of original tropical rainforest in Pacific Central America, it is home to dozens of endangered species including Baird’s tapir, the elusive giant anteater and the spectacularly large harpy eagle.

 25 April 2018: San Jose to Oso Peninsula

-Leave before the main group today for a transfer to the local airport this morning for a 45 minute flight to Palmar Sur in the south of the country.
+Leave before the main group early this morning for a transfer to the local airport and a 60 minute flight to Palmar Sur in the south of the country.
 You will be met by your local guide and transferred to Sierpe from where a 90 minute boat journey down the Sierpe River then the Pacific coast, observing the mangrove wetlands on the way, takes you to Casa Corcovado Jungle Lodge.
 Check in for a three night stay.
 The Four Star Casa Corcovado Jungle Lodge offers the closest accommodation to Corcovado National Park and is set in lovely surroundings above a palm-fringed beach in 170 acres of private tropical rainforest.
 The afternoon is at leisure to explore the beach, hiking trails and swimming pools at the lodge.

 26 April 2018: Corcovado National Park